 The Center for Research Libraries (CRL) is an international consortium of university, college, and independent research libraries.
-Founded in 1949, CRL supports original research and inspired teaching in the humanities, sciences, and social sciences by preserving and making available to scholars a wealth of rare and uncommon primary source materials from all world regions.
+Founded in 1949, CRL supports original research and inspired teaching in the humanities, sciences, and social sciences.

-CLOCKSS (Controlled LOCKSS) is a not-for-profit joint venture between the world’s leading academic publishers and research libraries whose mission is to build a sustainable, geographically distributed dark archive with which to ensure the long-term survival of Web-based scholarly publications for the benefit of the greater global research community.
+Controlled LOCKSS (CLOCKSS) is a not-for-profit joint venture between the world’s leading academic publishers and research libraries whose mission is to ensure the long-term survival of Web-based scholarly publications.
 The University of Alberta is an Archive Node.

 Working together, COPPUL members leverage our collective expertise, resources, and influence, increasing capacity and infrastructure, to enhance learning, teaching, student experiences, and research at our institutions.

-The DLI is a partnership between postsecondary institutions and Statistics Canada for providing access to a large collection of Public Use Microdata Files and to a special collection of aggregate data tables.
-University of Alberta faculty, students, and staff can access data from the DLI Collection directly, or request data to be downloaded for them by Data Library staff.
-The UA also provides server space and staff support for a mirror collection of the DLI datafiles.
+The Data Liberation Initiative (DLI) is a partnership between postsecondary institutions and Statistics Canada for providing access to a large collection of Public Use Microdata Files and to a special collection of aggregate data tables.

 HathiTrust is a partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
 There are more than 100 partners in HathiTrust, and membership is open to institutions worldwide.